patricksurry/eastern-front-1941/README.md

 friend I used to hang out with after school as a kid had an Atari 400 iirc, not to mention an actual pong bar table :exploding_head:

-Pitfall, Missile Command, Defender and a rogue-like game
+Pitfall, Missile Command, Defender and a rogue-like adventure game whose name I forget.

 fascinated to find that the source code existed, and thought would be fun to create a more accessible port